networkimprov/mnm/README.md

 ### Status

+_19 August 2018_ -
+After testing with mnm client, made a handful of fixes.
+Changed license to MPL.

 _25 September 2017_ -
-A client application, [mnm-hammer](https://github.com/networkimprov/mnm-hammer), is in development.
+A [client application](https://github.com/networkimprov/mnm-hammer) is in development.

 _3 August 2017_ -
 A simulation of 1000 concurrent active clients